z/xonotic-map-manager/docs/intro.rst

 Intro
 =====

-A command-line package manager for the xonotic-map-repository project.
+Xonotic Map Manager is the command-line package manager component of the `xonotic-map-repository`_ project.
+Whether you're a server admin looking to manage map lists, or a player trying to learn more about their map collection, ``xmm`` is a tool to help you do this quickly and efficiently.

 Use it like ``apt``::